jedevc/docker-docs/compose/cli-command-compatibility.md

 Global flags:

 * `--compatibility` has been resignified Docker Compose V2.
 This now means that in the command running V2 will behave as V1 used to do.
   * One difference is in the word separator on container names.
 V1 used to use `_` as separator while V2 uses `-` to keep the names more hostname friendly.
-So when using `--compatibility` Docker
-    Compose should use `_` again.
+So when using `--compatibility`, Docker Compose should use `_` again.
 Just make sure to stick to one of them otherwise Docker Compose will not be able to recognize the container as an instance of the service.

 ## Config command